ShujinWu-0814/ShujinWu-0814.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

-Hello!👋 I am a recent graduate from [University of Southern California](https://www.usc.edu/) and is currently working as a research assitant intern at [University of Illinois Urbana-Champaign](https://illinois.edu/), under the mentorship of Dr. [Yi R. Fung](https://yrf1.github.io/) and advisement of Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
+Hello!👋 I am a recent graduate from [University of Southern California](https://www.usc.edu/) and is currently working as a research assitant intern at [University of Illinois Urbana-Champaign](https://illinois.edu/), under the mentorship of Prof. [Yi R. Fung](https://yrf1.github.io/) and advisement of Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
 My research focus on building human-centered trustworthy large language models and also vision language models that can effectively follow human instructions to be truly helpful.

 ## Research Interest